notJAYanand/prompt-k6/README.md

-# AI-Powered k6 Performance Testing Tool
+# The k6 Whisperer : AI-Powered k6 Performance Testing Tool

 This project is a web-based interface for the powerful open-source load testing tool, [k6](https://k6.io/).
 It allows users to generate and run complex performance tests by simply describing them in plain English.
 The application leverages a Generative AI (Google's Gemini) to translate natural language prompts into executable k6 JavaScript scripts and to provide human-readable summaries of the test results.